Kepa Arrizabalaga: 2021–22: Super Cup win & EFL Cup final defeat

-In the 2021 UEFA Super Cup against Villarreal, Arrizabalaga came on as a substitute in the 119th minute to replace first choice goalkeeper Mendy.
+In the 2021 UEFA Super Cup against Villarreal, Arrizabalaga came on as a substitute in the 119th minute to replace first-choice goalkeeper Mendy.
 He saved two penalties, including the decisive attempt from Villarreal captain Raúl Albiol, in the shootout as Chelsea won their second Super Cup title.
 The Spaniard got a start against Tottenham Hotspur, keeping a clean sheet.
 Later in the season, Arrizabalaga started only a few matches including league cup tie against Aston Villa, which Chelsea would go on to win 4–3 on penalties after a 1–1 draw.
 Arrizabalaga made a decisive save against a spot kick from Marvelous Nakamba, leading him to become Chelsea's most successful goalkeeper at saving penalties during shootouts, passing Petr Čech.

 During January 2022, following Mendy’s departure to the AFCON, Arrizabalaga was reinstated to the first team.
 The Spaniard took his team to the final of the EFL Cup, notably thanks to his quick thinking to trap Harry Kane offside.
-He then went on to have another excellent performance in the Club World Cup semi final, as Chelsea went on to win the tournament.
+He then went on to have another excellent performance in the 2021 FIFA Club World Cup semi-final, as Chelsea went on to win the tournament.
 On 27 February, in the EFL Cup Final, Arrizabalaga came on in the 120th minute, ready for the penalty shootout.
-Despite this, he failed to save a single penalty and missed the only penalty of the shootout in an 11-10 defeat against Liverpool.
+Despite this, he failed to save a single penalty and missed the only penalty of the shootout in an 11–10 defeat against Liverpool.

-2022: Re-emergence under Graham Potter
+2022–23: Re-emergence

 In 2022, Chelsea replaced Tuchel with new manager Graham Potter, and also brought in new goalkeeping coach Ben Roberts.
 This coincided with Mendy, who was Tuchel's preferred goalkeeper, being injured and in poor form.
 Kepa contributed to a draw in Potter's first game with a save to deny Benjamin Šeško, but this was followed by a game cancelation and an international break.
 Kepa continued in the team in the next game against Crystal Palace, a 2–1 win.
 He kept his place in the squad with a run of five consecutive clean sheets, including impressive away displays at Aston Villa and Brentford, the latter of which being his 50th for Chelsea.
-After having gone 10 hours without conceding, Kepa conceded to a last minute header against Manchester United despite a valiant effort to save the ball.
+After having gone 10 hours without conceding, Kepa conceded a last-minute header against Manchester United.
+Following the turn of the year, he won three back-to-back Man of the Match awards, following clean sheets against Crystal Palace, Liverpool, and Fulham.

+Kepa finished the season with the third best save percentage in the league, having also kept out the third most shots based on the Expected Goals model.
+One of the saves he made in the aforementioned clean sheet at Aston Villa in October won the Premier League Save of the Season award.